 The LTF maintains accounting control through formal adoption of an annual operating budget.
 The operating budget is prepared in conformity with accounting principles generally accepted in the United States, except for multi-year contracts, for which the entire amount of the contract is budgeted and encumbered in the year of execution.
 The adopted budget may be amended by the OCTA Board of Directors (Board) to increase appropriations and estimated revenues as unforeseen circumstances come to management's attention.
 Budgeted expenditure amounts represent original appropriations, adjusted for supplemental appropriations, during the year.
 OCTA division heads are authorized to approve appropriation transfers within major objects subject to approval by the Finance and Administration Division.
 Major objects are defined as: Salaries and Benefits, Supplies and Services, and Capital Outlay.
-Supplies and Services include Contributions to Other Local Agencies, Debt Service and Transfers.
-Appropriation transfers between major objects require approval of the Board.
+Supplies and Services between major objects require approval of the Board.
 Accordingly, the legal level of budgetary control, that is the level that expenditures cannot exceed appropriations, is at the major object level.
 With the exception of amounts that have been encumbered, appropriations lapse at year end.